arvigeus/AZ-204/Exercises/Create a static HTML web app by using Azure Cloud Shell/README.md

 - Create an app with the specified name.
 - Zip deploy files from the current working directory to the web app.

-:bangbang: In order to complete this exercise you need to switch the Cloud Shell to the Classic version.
-After the Cloud Shell finishes loading select **Settings** from the menu directly at the top of the Cloud Shell and then select **Go to Classic version**.
+:bangbang: In order to complete this exercise, you need to switch the Cloud Shell to the Classic version.
+When the Cloud Shell finishes loading select **Settings** from the menu at the top of the Cloud Shell, and then select **Go to Classic version**.

 ## Download the sample app